Graševina: Croatian white wine causing a stir due to origin debate

-Because of all of the mentioned above, plus nice acidity, Graševina is a perfect wine to accompany food, and by that, we aren’t talking only about the traditional, continental dishes.
+Because of all of the mentioned above, plus nice acidity, Graševina is a perfect wine for food pairing, and by that, we aren’t talking only about the traditional, continental dishes.

 With its minerality, freshness, and structure, Graševina is a great company for seafood dishes.
 Nonetheless, fuller-bodied wines offer opportunities for more daring combinations with dishes such as chicken, pork, creamy pasta, risotto, and an array of vegetarian and vegan fare.
 Next time you vacation on the Adriatic coast, go with your clams or oysters!

 At some point, the wine-drinking clique got so fed up with Chardonnay that the term ABC was coined.
 This abbreviation stands for Anything But Chardonnay.